ska-telescope/ska-pss-protest/README.md

 Fuller installation instructions for both users and developers of ProTest can be found in `docs`.

-In brief, to develop ProTest code, it is recommended a virtual environment provided python>=3.6 is used.
+In brief, to develop ProTest code, it is recommended a virtual environment providing python>=3.6 is used.
 Once this is created and activated, run

         git clone --recursive http://gitlab.com/ska-telescope/pss/ska-pss-protest.git